1964 North Indian Ocean cyclone season: Deep Depression Three

 A deep depression developed in the northern Bay of Bengal on July 3.
 It headed northwestward and soon struck the state of West Bengal in India.
 The storm persisted for a few days inland, before dissipating on July 6.

 Deep Depression Four

 Deep Depression Four developed in the northern Bay of Bengal on August 5.
 It moved westward and struck India before dissipating on August 6.

 Cyclonic Storm Five

-Cyclonic Storm Five briefly existed in the Arabian Sea from August 6 to August 7.